black and white bed linen

 Work Experience

-Uncover my journey and the skills gained in live work settings
+Uncover my journey and the skills gained in work-like settings

 Loyola Summer Science Internship

-During the post Sophomore year summer, I worked at a 6 week Science Internship in Loyola University.
+During the summer after sophomore year, I worked at a 6 week Science Internship in Loyola University.
 To even take part of this opportunity in the first place, I had to have been selected after writing an essay describing my interest in science and why I'd be an ideal candidate.
 My writing managed to be persuasive enough, and so mid June unfolded one of the most memorable chapters in my life.

 Before the internship officially begun, me and the 7 other candidates attended a one week orientation.
 We started an example research project on circadian rhythms in fruit flies.
 By Friday, each participant was required to deliver a solo presentation of their findings.
 My presentation at that time had several flaws, including frequent reliance on my screen and unsteady speaking tempos.
 Overall, I wasn't proud of my presentation, but I wasn't about to accept to defeat.
 On that same day, we were informed that we'd have another presentation on the last day of the internship, based on our own individual research labs.
 I swore to myself that by then, I'd develop the skills and knowledge to deliver a presentation to be proud of.